Felienne/LiveSpreadsheets/paper.md

 In this paper we  introduce a different approach based on tracking formula copy actions and transforming edits on copies back to the original.
 The original is not modified directly,  within the context of their surrounding cells.

-So, instead of introducing levels of indirection via abstractions, XanaSheet supports reuse and sharing by allowing users to edit _equivalence classes_ of formulas.
+So, instead of introducing levels of indirection via abstractions, XanaSheet supports reuse and sharing by allowing users to edit equivalence classes of formulas, all at once.
-In a sense, the abstraction, or user defined function, is there, but it it's never made explicit.
+In a sense, the abstraction, or user defined function, is there, but it never becomes explicit.
-Nevertheless, this technique eliminates a large class of copy-paste bugs, without at the same time sacrificing the direct manipulation of formulas in cells.
+Nevertheless, this technique eliminates a large class of copy-paste bugs, without at the same time comprimising the direct manipulation of formulas in cells.